Brandon-Ism/LTL-GollyScripting/README.md

 * **EraseCircle-Menu.lua**: Presents user with options to draw (dead (0)) a filled circle or unfilled circle (ring): selecting center and dragging to radius length OR inputting center coordinates (x,y), and inputting radius length.

 * **CaptureBugBoundary**: These three scripts, when used together, allow the user to capture and export inner and/or outer boundary cell coordinates to a csv file, of *Larger than Life "bugs"*.
 The .txt file contained within this directory provide a detailed guide to the use of these scripts for this desired purpose.

+* **Color_Step_Overlay.lua**: This script offers an immersive experience in cellular automata visualization within Golly.
+It prompts users to define a custom color palette and optionally transform a selected area into a torus.
+The script then steps through cellular generations, applying the user-defined colors based on cell ages.
+This tool is ideal for users who wish to add depth and vibrancy to their automata explorations or for researchers needing detailed visual analysis.

 ## Contributing